badges-bot/proposal-decorators/README.md

 // }
 ```

-This inheritance is prototype based in the case of public fields and `self`, allowing users to distinguish between _own_ metadata and inherited metadata in these cases.
+This inheritance is prototype based in the case of public fields and `constructor`, allowing users to distinguish between _own_ metadata and inherited metadata in these cases.

 This API design meets the following goals: